SGSMI.ORG

 She had given birth to 5 children by 1910 and 4 of them were still living.

-However there is another child listed on the 1910 census:
+However, there is YET another child listed on the 1910 census:

 Agnas (Agnes) Unger DOB: Feb 1893